Mansoor-at/Paired-t-test-for-Object-detection/README.md

 # Paired-t-test-for-Object-detection
-In this repository, we provide code to perform paired t-test to establish deep learning model's statistical significance. <br />
+<p align="justify"> In this repository, we provide code to perform paired t-test to establish deep learning model's statistical significance. <br />
 The model for which we provide the code is an object detection model.
 To the best of my knowledge, there is no other repo which provides this kind of code.<br />
 We have added the results in our paper **"A semi-supervised teacher-student framework for surgical tool detection and localization"**.
-Please refer here for more details. <br />
+Please refer here for more details. <br /> </p>

 ## Results
 ![results](Mansoor_CAI22.png)